 Statistical method

 Using a mathematical model it is possible to estimate the amount of PV energy in a power grid at a given time.
 Based on this model as well as official sources it was determined that an attack like this is statistically possible.
-For example, the German power grid can (at peak sunshine times) cover 35% up to 50% of its power demand using only PV installations.
-A cyberattack in this grid at the right time could take out up to 50% of the nation’s power supply.
+For example, the German power grid can (at peak sunshine times in 2025) cover 50% up to 60% of its power demand using only PV installations.
+A cyberattack in this grid at the right time could take out up to 60% of the nation’s power supply.
 Almost instantly causing a very large (nation-wide, up to continental due to the intertwined power grids) power outage.

-Sadly, it is impossible to determine exact numbers on the threshold values (though hearsay shows a range of 3-5 GW).
-That said, it cannot realistically be expected of a nation like Germany to lose 35 up to 50% (+/- 20-30GW) of its power supply instantly and not see a power outage.
+Sadly, it is impossible to determine exact numbers on the threshold values (though several trustworthy sources indicate a range of 3-5 GW).
+That said, it cannot realistically be expected of a nation like Germany to lose 50 up to 60% (30+GW) of its power supply instantly and not see a power outage.
 It is simply too costly for power regulators to have that amount of power balancing on standby at all times.
-It may even be impossible, to have that kind of reserves trigger instantly as power plants take quite some time to increase and decrease their overall power output.
+It may even be impossible, to have that kind of reserves trigger instantly as traditional power plants take more time to increase and decrease their overall power output when compared to PV-installations.

 Comparison to solar eclipse